rust-lang/prev.rust-lang.org/faq.md

 These are called [associated types](https://doc.rust-lang.org/stable/book/associated-types.html), and they allow for the expression of trait bounds that can't be expressed with a `where` clause.
 For example, a generic bound `X: Bar<T=Foo>` means "`X` must implement the trait `Bar`, and in that implementation of `Bar`, `X` must choose `Foo` for `Bar`'s associated type, `T`."
 Examples of where such a constraint cannot be expressed via a `where` clause include trait objects like `Box<Bar<T=Foo>>`.

-Associated types exist because, for a generic type with some type parameters, it is often unecessary to include those type parameters in a function taking that generic type as a parameter.
-The function shouldn't have to care about being generic over the types which make up the generic type (say, the node and edge types in a graph), but only about being generic over the type itself.
+Associated types exist because generics often involve families of types, where one type determines all of the others in a family.
+For example, a trait for graphs might have as its `Self` type the graph itself, and have associated types for nodes and for edges.
+Each graph type uniquely determines the associated types.
+Using associated types makes it much more concise to work with these families of types, and also provides better type inference in many cases.

 <a href="#how-do-i-overload-operators" name="how-do-i-overload-operators">
 ### Can I overload operators?
 Which ones and how?
 </a>

-You can provide custom implementations for a variety of operators using their associated traits: [`Add`][Add] for `+`, [`Mul`][Mul] for `*`.
+You can provide custom implementations for a variety of operators using their associated traits: [`Add`][Add] for `+`, [`Mul`][Mul] for `*`, and so on.
 It looks like this:

 ```rust
 use std::ops::Add;